Employee reimbursements

 Require Employees to Prove Cell Phone Use

+The proof is in the pudding, and many employers want to see exactly what their employees are claiming as work-related expenses.
 In this situation, companies create a policy that requires staff to prove any work-related cell phone usage and expenses.
-As you could imagine, this approach gets quite tedious and time-consuming.
+As you can imagine, this approach gets quite tedious and time-consuming.

 Pay Employees a Fixed Amount